karencfisher/my-transformer/readme.md

 Just writing a transformer from scratch (using Tensorflow) to understand the basic architecture.
-Following so far examples from *Natural Language Processing With Transformers* chapter 3, but rewriting using Tensorflow rather than Pytorch.
+Following so far examples from *Natural Language Processing With Transformers* chapter 3, but rewriting using Tensorflow rather than Pytorch and putting it all together for it to actually work.

 Encoder works.
 It builds, trains, and tested on a toy data set.
 The test is: